RVRX/blog/posts/unraid.md

 ## HotDiskDrives
 _July_

-During the hot summer months unraid was sending me 20-some-odd hard drive temperature warnings a day alerting me of over 60deg.
-The Air 240 is a dual chamber design, keeping airflow on the PSU and disk side fully separate from the MOBO side.
-I considered buying [this 3D printed fan mount](https://archive.ph/OWwhN) to replace the HDD cage cover.
+During the hot summer months unraid was sending me 20-some-odd temperature warnings a day alerting me of over 60deg temps on all my hard disks.
+I was suprised at first but realized that because the Air 240 has a dual chamber design, it keeps airflow on the PSU and disk side fully separate from the MOBO side, and well, I had no fans on the disk side.
+Apparently I wasn't the only person having these issues as I stumbled upon [this 3D printed fan mount](https://archive.ph/OWwhN) to replace the HDD cage cover.

 ![3D Printed Cage](../img/unraid/3d-printed-cage.jpg)

-Though, ultimately I decided I could just do the equivalent myself and glued a fan grill to the rear and attached the fan to that.
+It is a little overpriced after shipping for such a simple 3D print, so ultimately I decided I could just do the equivalent myself and glued a fan grill to the rear and attached a fan to that.

 ![image3](../img/unraid/image3.jpg)